Accurate Interpretation of Semen Analysis Test Results

 1. Semen analysis testing is not a perfect predictor of male fertility potential, but it is the best overall general test that we have available at this point in time.

-2. The best general predictor of overall sperm quality is the total motile count (TMC).
+2. The semen analysis value which best predicts a man’s fertility potential is the total motile count (TMC).

 3. In general, the higher the numbers and the better the quality of sperm present, the greater the fertility potential of that man, so it makes sense to try to optimize semen parameters in all couples who are trying to conceive.
 There is evidence that this is even the case in couples who are undergoing treatments such as in vitro fertilization.
 When IVF/ICSI was first being developed, some researchers thought that this technology would compensate for any deficiencies in sperm quality.
-However, there is now mounting evidence that better-quality sperm have the potential to provide higher success rates when used with these types of female fertility treatments.
+However, there is now mounting evidence that better-quality sperm have the potential to provide higher success rates when used with treatments such as ICSI.
+[Borges E. Andrology 2016].
 Therefore we feel that all couples can potentially benefit from optimizing the man’s sperm quality.

 Defining “Normal” Semen Parameters